 Protecting confidential information is ingrained in the everyday activities of EYG member firms.
-Respect for intellectual capital and all other sensitive and restricted information is required by the EY Global Code of Conduct, which provides a clear set of principles to guide the behaviors expected of all EY people.
-The Global Confidentiality Policy further details this approach to protecting information and reflects the ever-increasing use of restricted data.
-This policy provides added clarity for EY people and forms the fundamental element of broader guidance that includes key policies on conflicts of interest, personal data privacy and records retention.
+Respect for intellectual capital and all other sensitive and restricted information is required by the EY Global Code of Conduct, which provides a clear set of principles to guide the behaviors expected of all those who work with EY.
+The Global Confidentiality Policy further details this approach to protect information and reflect the ever-changing restrictions on the use of data.
+This policy provides added clarity for those who work with EY and forms the fundamental broader guidance that includes key policies on conflicts of interest, personal data privacy and records retention.
 Other guidance includes: